sksamuel/avro4s/README.md

 ## Serializing

-Avro4s allows us to easily serialize objects using an instance of `AvroOutputStream` which we write to, and close, just like you would any regular output stream.
+Avro4s allows us to easily serialize case classes using an instance of `AvroOutputStream` which we write to, and close, just like you would any regular output stream.
 An `AvroOutputStream` can be created from a `File`, `Path`, or by wrapping another `OutputStream`.
 When we create one, we specify the type of objects that we will be serializing.
 Eg, to serialize instances of our Pizza class:

 ```scala
 val pepperoni = Pizza("pepperoni", ...)